 Energy-per-weight is addressing vehicle's normalized energy capacity, putting differently sized vehicles on the same scale.
 We can see that from 2014 to 2016 there had been a notable improvement in weighted energy-per-weight of BEVs, whereas this characteristic for an ICE vehicle has been pretty stable.
-Notably, the highest 2016 figures of energy-per-range for BEVs was obtained by Tesla X with 38 Wh/kg, whereas the lowest figure was by Chevy Spark EV with 15 Wh/kg; in comparison ICE vehicle typically show a much higher ratio of almost 350 Wh/kg.
+Notably, the highest 2016 figures of energy-per-weight for BEVs was obtained by Tesla X with 38 Wh/kg, whereas the lowest figure was obtained by Chevy Spark EV with 15 Wh/kg; in comparison ICE vehicles typically show a much higher ratio of almost 350 Wh/kg.
 It should be mentioned that some EV manufacturers specify the full capacity of their Li-ion battery, whereas others specify only the usable capacity; for the matter of this study the full capacity was utilized (if available).

 Figure 2.
 Range-per-weight (km/kg) is equivalent to vehicle's maximum range per BEV weight in comparison to full-tank travel range per ICE vehicle weight.
 Range-per-weight can serve as a measure for normalized vehicle's travel range.